SoftwareAG/cumulocity-advanced-radial-gauge-widget/README.md

 4. Click `more...`.
 5. Select `Install Widget` and follow the instructions.

-### Deployment - as part of the Cumulocity IoT Cockpit application
-1. Clone the repository on your local machine using `git clone https://github.com/SoftwareAG/cumulocity-advanced-radial-gauge-widget.git`.
-2. Run `npm install` to install the module dependencies.
-3. Run `c8ycli build` to build the cockpit application.
-4. Run `c8ycli deploy` and follow the instructions to deploy the cockpit application on your tenant.
-This will include the widget also.

-### Configuration - to view the KPI and trend Chart in the widget
+### Configuration - to add the widget on dashboard
-1. Make sure you have successfully installed or deployed the widget.
+1. Make sure you have successfully installed the widget.
 2. Click on `Add widget`.
 3. Choose `Advanced Radial Gauge` widget.
 4. `Title` is the title of widget.
 Provide a relevant name.
 You may choose to hide this.
 Go to `Appearance` tab and choose `Hidden` under `Widget header style`.
 5. Select the `device`.
 6. `Measurement name` is the measurement supported by the selected device.
 Latest value of this measurement will be shown.
-7. `Measurement font size` allows you to define the font size of the measurment value.
+7. `Measurement font size` is to define the font size of the measurment value.
-8. `No. of digits after decimal` allows you to define the digits you want to show after the decimal point in measurment value.
+8. `No. of digits after decimal` is to define the number of digits to be shown after decimal point in measurment value.
-9. `Indicator type` allows you choose how you want to indicate the current value on the chart.
+9. `Indicator type` is how you want to indicate the current value on the chart.
 It can be `Pointer` or `Progress Bar`.
 10. `Axis width` is the width of axis.
 11. `Axis label distance` is the distance of labels from the axis.
 12. `Pointer offset (in %)` is the distance of pointer from the center of the chart.
 This is only applicable when `Indicator type` is `Pointer`.
 13. `Progress bar color` is the color of progress bar.
 This is only application when `Indicator type` is `Progress bar`.
 14. `Text` is Label Text.
 It's a free text field that can be used to name the measurement or radial guage.
 15. `Font size` is Label font size.
-It allows you to set the Label font size.
+It is to set the Label font size.
-15. `Hyperlink` allows you to provide a url where you would like to navigate on click of the label.
+15. `Hyperlink` is to provide a url where you would like to navigate on click of the label.
+It is optional.
-15. `Starting value` is the minimum measurment value expected.
+15. `Starting value` is the minimum measurement value expected.
 16. `Limit value` is the maximum measurement value expected in case of single range.
 It will be limit value of a range in case of multiple ranges.
 17. `Color` is range color.
-It allows you set the color of the defined range on axis.
+It is to set color of the defined range on axis.
-18. `Add range` allows you define additional ranges.
+18. `Add range` is to define additional ranges.
 Make sure the limit value of a next range is higher than its previous one.
-19. `Remove range` allows you delete a range.
+19. `Remove range` is to delete a particular range.
 20. Click `Save` to add the widget on the dashboard.
 21. In case you see unexpected results on the widget, refer to browser console to see if there are error logs.